 7. Roll out the dough using a rolling pin (or your hands) into a rectangular shape that’s about 1-inch to 1-1/4 inches thick and cut with a biscuit cutter or use a knife and cut into squares (I’m cutting both circles and squares here).
 There’s no law that says biscuits have to be circles and I actually like squares better if I’m going to be using them for sandwiches or breakfast sandwiches.

 Note: I should mention that when all the sides are cut (like when using a biscuit cutter) the dough is able to rise better, so you’ll get higher biscuits than those cut with a knife that leave the outside edges uncut.
 However, a bonus of cutting it into squares is no re-rolling and no waste, so there you have it – the pros and cons of both.

 8. Brush the tops with buttermilk (or milk) to create a nice brown, shiny top, though this is purely optional.
 Bake in a 425 degree oven for 12 to 15 minutes, rotating the pan if needed, until evenly browned.
 Cool a little on a wire rack and serve warm.

-- 3 cups whole wheat pastry flour (or a combination of whole wheat and all-purpose, but then it won't be 100% WW...)
+- 3 cups whole wheat pastry flour (you can use a combination of whole wheat and all-purpose, but then it won't be 100% WW...)

 - 1 tsp. honey or sugar